GLOBAL MARKETS-European shares slip, but debt ceiling deal buoys U.S. futures

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

-(Reporting by Elizabeth Howcroft, Stella Qiu and Tom Westbrook; Editing by Shri Navaratnam, Sam Holmes and Jan Harvey)
+(Reporting by Elizabeth Howcroft, Stella Qiu and Tom Westbrook; Editing by Jan Harvey and Mark Potter)

 ((yifan.qiu@thomsonreuters.com))